asdacdsfca/Command-Lines/PANDA.md

 53.  loads a JSON file from a file object: `json.load(f)`

 54.   loads a JSON file from a string: `json.loads(f)`
+55.   get the first column of a df: df.columns[0]

 Regex
 56.  more than one: `[ ]{2,}`